-- A7.4.1 The Open University will not normally make changes to a course on which you are enrolled or registered. - A7.4.2 A change to a course on which you are enrolled or registered will normally only be made if it is required immediately to correct a significant error or omission, as the result of a legal or regulatory requirement, or to meet the requirements of a validating or accrediting body. - A7.4.3 If a change is made to a course on which you are enrolled or registered, you will be given as much notice as possible.
-If there is any detriment to you as a result of the change, you will be given the opportunity to withdraw from that course without penalty. - A7.4.4 Courses on which Students are not yet enrolled or registered may be changed or withdrawn at short notice.
+A7.4.1 We will not normally make changes to a short course on which you are enrolled or registered.

+- A7.4.2 If a change is made to a short course on which you are enrolled or registered, you will be given as much notice as possible.
+If there is any detriment to you as a result of the change, you will be given the opportunity to withdraw from that course without penalty. - A7.4.3 A change to a short course on which you are enrolled or registered will normally only be made if it is required immediately to correct a significant error or omission, as the result of a legal or regulatory requirement, or to meet the requirements of a validating or accrediting body. - A7.4.4 Short courses on which Students are not yet enrolled or registered may be changed or withdrawn at short notice.